Posted on: January 2, 2019

-Elard Tissot van Patot is the founder of Amsterdam Red Light District Tour.
-He studied economics, worked at Tours & Tickets and Groupon.
+The founder of Amsterdam Red Light District Tour studied economics and worked at Tours & Tickets and Groupon.
 In the meantime he developed an informative comparison website AmsterdamRedLightDistrictTour.com back in 2011.
 Back then, the site pulled in 3000 unique visitors each month.
 When he was looking for a new challenge his girlfriend advised him to do more with that website and gave him the idea to specialize in personalized tours.

 “It feels like your walking through the neighborhood with a friend”

 “It feels like your walking through the neighborhood with a friend”.
 This is the credit that Tissot van Patot got during a broadcast of Fox News and Yahoo.
 That was a turning point for the company that he started in 2014.
 The number of website visitors increased ever since to the current number of 70.000 unique visitors per month.

 ‘This is the first concept idea’, he says.
 ‘Neighborhood stories; flexible; exciting / unique; no big groups; never get lost,” he reads out loud.
 On another mat, under the heading What do I need?; ‘stories, technology; routes / maps / photos; payment system; sharing ‘.
 It was the start of the recently launched Red Light District Amsterdam Tour App.